SkylineCommunications/snmpsim_tools/README.md

 ```

 >[!IMPORTANT]
+> - Currently `snmpsim-command-responder-lite` is hard-coded in the bash script.
+This command is recommended for SNMPv2 simulations.
+For SNMPv3 simulations, it is better to use `snmpsim-command-responder`
-> It is recommended to install the necesarry libraries in a virtual environment.
+> - It is recommended to install the necessary libraries in a virtual environment